tldr-pages/tldr/pages/linux/dstat.md

 - Display CPU and memory statistics only:

-`dstat -c -m`
+`dstat --cpu --mem`

 - List all available dstat plugins:

 `dstat --list`

-- Display process using most memory and most CPU:
+- Display the process using most the memory and most CPU:

 `dstat --top-mem --top-cpu`